Nonsense.

 And of course, the guy is just giving you a list of very obvious quests to add to your boring game so as to increase its replayability; that is, to increase the repetition of drama-less menial tasks.

-Seriously, what do you think could make the game that replayable?
+that replayable?
 Changing the skins of the NPCs?
 Changing the quantity and some attributes of the enemies of a given zone.

 No thanks, I'll pass that kind of replayability.